TheLordsheritage1/My-first-project/README.md

   - for initial data exploration.
   - for data cleaning.
   - for data filtering.
-  - for pivit table analysis.
+  - for pivot table analysis.

 ## Data set description
   a. **Data source**